 I occasionally see clients who have torn or damaged a nail.
 This usually follows a trauma or sporting event.
 In these cases I remove as much of the nail as possible, bit by bit, slowly and gently, before applying a dressing.

 Verrucas are a type of virus that invades cells in the epidermis.
 Clients often find verrucas embarrassing or painful and difficult to get rid of.
-Results from a weekly treatment have been good, but it is hard to predict how many weeks of treatment will be needed and so it is useful to agree to four treatments at the outset followed by a review at this stage.
+Results from a weekly treatment have been good, but it is hard to predict how many weeks of treatment will be needed and so it is useful to agree to six treatments at the outset, followed by a review at this stage.

 Fungal nails and athletes foot